Page Content

 The Mayo Clinic Echocardiography Laboratory in Rochester, Minnesota, one of the largest echocardiography laboratories in the world, features state-of-the-art diagnostic, therapeutic, educational and research facilities.

-More than 30 full-feature scanning stations are located throughout the Mayo Clinic complex.
-Approximately 90 cardiac sonographers perform more than 250 echocardiographic procedures each day.
+More than 30 full-feature scanning stations are located throughout the Mayo Clinic Rochester complex.
+The echocardiography lab is staffed by approximately 50 echocardiologists, and approximately 100 cardiac sonographers performing more than 250 echocardiographic procedures each day.
 The Echocardiography Laboratory is also active in clinical research and education.

 Teaching faculty